10Ring/FakeFormer/README.md

     ```
     ./scripts/test_sbi.sh
     ```
-    > ⚠️ *Please make sure you set the correct path to your download pre-trained weights in the config files.*
+    > ⚠️ *Please make sure you set the correct path to your downloaded pre-trained weights in the config files.*

     > ℹ️ *Flip test can be used by setting ```flip_test: True```*